-Risk Likelihood Consequence Rating Action/Strategy The submissions are not endorsed and the opportunity is lost for a State Grant funding contribution towards the rehabilitation of the Shire's road network.
-Unlikely Major High Provide detailed project submissions in accordance with the grant conditions.
+The submissions are not endorsed and the opportunity is lost for a State Grant funding contribution towards the rehabilitationUnlikely MajorHigh High Provide detailed project submissions in accordance with the grant conditions.The opportunity is lost for a State Grant funding contribution towards the rehabilitationHigh High Provide detailed project submissions in accordance with the grant conditions.
+Risk Likelihood Consequence Rating Action/Strategy road network. submissions are not endorsed and the opportunity is lost for a State Grant funding contribution towards the rehabilitation of the Shire's Unlikely Major High project submissions in accordance with the